raul23/nlp/README.rst

 `:star:`

    - The Python script can be found at `detect_lang.py <./scripts/detect_lang.py>`_
-   - The script ``detect_lang.py`` only imports the libraries/modules necessary for the choosen method, e.g. if you choose the `first method <#method-1-detect-only-if-it-is-english-or-not-nltk-based-on-words>`_, only the ``nltk`` library is imported.
+   - The script ``detect_lang.py`` only imports the third-party libraries/modules necessary for the choosen method, e.g. if you choose the `first method <#method-1-detect-only-if-it-is-english-or-not-nltk-based-on-words>`_, only the ``nltk`` library is imported.